sylhare/Rest-api/Readme.md

 ### REST Glossary

+- CRUD: **(create, retrieve, update, delete)** are the four default functions of persistent storage.
+The operation to manage a database.
 - REST: **Representational state transfer** which essentially refers to a style of web architecture that has many underlying characteristics and governs the behavior of clients and servers.
 - URI: **Uniform Resource Identifier** is a string of characters used to identify a name or a resource on the Internet composed of:
 	- URL: **Uniform Resource Locator** that specifies where an identified resource is available and the mechanism for retrieving it (`http://`, `ftp://`, ...)